 What is reframing?

 Here’s an example of a reframe you could make in your daily life.
 You’re thinking, “It’s raining today, and I’ve got to run errands.
 I’m going to get soaked.”
 A reframe for that, “I may get wet running errands today, but it won’t matter, because I’ll feel good about getting them done.
 And I needed to wash my hair anyway.”

 It’s turning something that you fear, or that you dislike, maybe even that hurts you, into something that you can tolerate, or even learn from.
 You’re making lemonade from lemons.

 My forties were the “Decade of the Heart.”
 I was lucky enough to become a mother, and was finally working in a successful marriage.
-I got to sing a little as well, which made it all the better.